-The UKA Clean Athletics team will offer all newly identified testing pool members a one-to-one induction session for the ADAMS online whereabouts system.
+The UKA Clean Athletics Team will offer all newly identified testing pool members a one-to-one induction session for the ADAMS online whereabouts system.
 Support personnel and family members of athletes identified to be included as new members of the NRTP or DTP will be recommended to attend the induction meeting alongside their athlete and advised of the Clean Sport App.
-At least one day per week, the Clean Athletics Education Co-ordinator will be present at the National Performance Institute at Loughborough University in order to offer support, advice and information to athletes.
-Event group meetings and squad weekends will be offered the opportunity to include input from the Clean Athletics team in order to enhance the knowledge of attendees.
+At least one day per week, the Clean Athletics Team will be present at the National Performance Institute at Loughborough University to offer support, advice, and information to athletes.
+Event group meetings and squad weekends will be offered the opportunity to include input from the Clean Athletics team to enhance the knowledge of attendees.

-15. Face-to-face ADAMS inductions to all new testing pool athletes with the recommendation to include support personnel or family their obligations, in line with the agreed Standard Athlete Support Plan.
+- 15. Face-to-face ADAMS inductions to all new testing pool athletes with the recommendation to include support personnel or family. - 16.
+Clean Athletics to have a minimum of a weekly presence at NPI. - 17.
+Each quarter, prior to the submission deadline for whereabouts, all members of the IRTP, NRTP and DTP will have their entries monitored and will be offered reminders and assistance to meet their obligations, in line with the agreed Standard Athlete Support Plan.